AMBIENTBLOG: Just Above The Surface

-Just Above The Service, his latest release, is released almost casually, unannounced.
+Just Above The Surface, his latest release, is released almost casually, unannounced.
 It is a digital only release, which is an understandable choice at this time – but I feel a bit sorry for those that treasure all things physical… this music deserves to be available on a less ethereal level.
 Because of the music, but also because of the stunning cover artwork by Gerco de Ruijter.

 (Writing this I realise that this sounds as if music that is released in digital format only is less ‘important’ than that on a physical release.
 Which of course is not the case or at least it shouldn’t be).

 There are six long tracks (most around 9 minutes) and a (shorter) closing track which is taken from a Disquiet community release dedicated to Bassel Khartabil (coder and open-source advocate from Syria, imprisoned and executed).
 With the exception of the last track, the material for this album was created with parts and fragments made for a live performance.

 Banabila’s flawless wide-screen production is created with the help of some friends he worked with before (Oene van Geel, viola, Salar Asid, violin).
 As far as I know it is the first time that Gareth Davis adds his bass clarinet sound to Banabila’s music: on the shuddering opener The Ripple Effect.
 Martin Barski adds tape sound on Tapes and Polaroids in the 21st Century (great title!)